Site icon Our Breathing Planet

 Powder Blue Damselfly Distribution, Habitat, and Ecology

 In North America, the species inhabits virtually all of both Canada and the United States.
 In Mexico, its range reaches into the northern areas.
 Yet, this intrepid insect also resides across much of Europe, including in Sweden and Norway.
-In Asia, it appears in South Korea.
+In Asia, meanwhile, it also appears in South Korea.

 The Powder Blue Damselfly feeds as a carnivore.
-The majority of its diet is comprised of the types on small insects that frequent its own preferred ecosystem.
+The vast majority of its diet is comprised of the types on small insects that usually frequent its own preferred ecosystem.
 That prey mainly includes flies, mosquitoes, and aquatic insects.
 Yet, it also eats larger fare, such as bees and moths.

 Species Sharing Its Range